Breakthrough/bcastell.com/content/projects/BiopsyBot.md

 ## The Team

 This was a group project, with the team involving me (Brandon Castellano), Daren Michener, Ryan Mantha, and Brock Turner.
-Here’s a picture of us hard at work on the software, in a lab room we probably spent far too much time in together (from left-to-right is Brock, Ryan, and Daren):
+Here's a picture of us hard at work on the software, in a lab room we probably spent far too much time in together (from left-to-right is Brock, Ryan, and Daren):

 <center><img src="/img/projects/biopsybot/team.jpg" alt="Biopsy Bot in Action" width="90%" /></center>
 <br />